ChthonVII/guildwarslinuxinstallguide/README.md

 In the "Properties" menu "Compatibility" tab, set it to use whatever version of Proton you like.

-Something important to note: When you add a non-Steam game to Steam, Steam creates a more-or-less copy of its wine prefix at `<steam directory>/steamapps/compatdata/<random numbers>/pfx`. (`<steam directory`> is probably `~/.steam/steam`, but it varies by distro and when you fist installed Steam.)
+Something important to note: When you add a non-Steam game to Steam, Steam creates a more-or-less copy of its wine prefix at `{steam directory}/steamapps/compatdata/{random numbers}/pfx`. (`{steam directory`} is probably `~/.steam/steam`, but it varies by distro and when you fist installed Steam.)
 When you launch Guild Wars via Steam, *this* is the wine prefix being used.
 This has several consequences of note:
 - All the add-ons (Toolbox, DirectSong, etc.) need to be installed into this new prefix.
 - `winecfg` needs to be invoked for this prefix.
 - The original wine prefix isn't used anymore, and you can even delete everything except for the Guild Wars directory.
 - When you launch Guild Wars, the working directory from Windows' point of view is way the heck off in the Z:\ drive, several layers deep, likely behind a path name that's a pain to work with.
 To make life easier, symlink the Guild Wars directory into `Program Files (x86)` in the new prefix.
-- Because Steam manages this prefix, and might decide to delete it without warning you, you should symlink anything you care about keeping (e.g., DirectSong music) rather than actually putting it inside the prefix.
+- Because Steam manages this prefix, and might decide to delete it without warning you, you should symlink anything you care about keeping (e.g., DirectSong music, build templates, Toolbox config files, etc.) rather than actually putting it inside the prefix.

 #### Running Arbitrary Commands in Steam
 The cause of most Steam-related headaches is that `Gw.exe` is the *only* command Steam wants to run in that wine prefix.
 You need to bypass this behavior in order to install or use add-ons.
 You can use bash string manipulation to make Steam run an arbitrary command in place of `Gw.exe`.

 To run arbitrary commands in Steam, first download and save `steamarbitrarycommand.sh` from this repo's "extras" directory.
-Now in the "Properties" menu "Shortcut" tab, set "LAUNCH OPTIONS" to `{path_to_script}/steamarbitrarycommand.sh %command% --run {real_command}` where `real_command` is the command you want run instead of `Gw.exe.` (Credit: This script came from [here](https://steamcommunity.com/app/221410/discussions/0/3731826842455660050/#c3731826842456351164).)
+Now in the "Properties" menu "Shortcut" tab, set "LAUNCH OPTIONS" to `{path_to_script}/steamarbitrarycommand.sh %command% --run {real_command}` where `{real_command}` is the command you want run instead of `Gw.exe.` (Credit: This script came from [here](https://steamcommunity.com/app/221410/discussions/0/3731826842455660050/#c3731826842456351164).)

 This script makes it possible to run `winecfg` to change dll overrides, or run `cmd` for a Windows command prompt for `RegisterDirectSongDirectory.exe`, or `regedit` to edit the registry directly, etc.